kacper-jar/mcup/README.md

 ## Contributing

 Contributions are welcome!
-Please:

-1. Fork the repository
-2. Create a feature branch
-3. Submit a pull request
+Please follow guidelines in [CONTRIBUTING.md](https://github.com/kacper-jar/mcup/blob/master/CONTRIBUTING.md).

 For major changes, open an issue first to discuss what you’d like to change.